 Thematic Evaluation of UNICEF’s intervention to address the inclusion of children with disabilities in North Macedonia

-The goal of our work in North Macedonia is to conduct a cross-cutting thematic evaluation of UNICEF’s interventions to address the inclusion of children with disabilities.
-The evaluation will focus on UNICEF’s country program from 2016 to 2020 across four programs—child protection, education, social protection and health and nutrition—as well as a comprehensive communication strategy aimed at inclusion of children with disabilities.
+The goal of our work in North Macedonia was to conduct a cross-cutting thematic evaluation of UNICEF’s interventions to address the inclusion of children with disabilities.
+The evaluation focused on UNICEF’s country program from 2016 to 2020 across four programs—child protection, education, social protection and health and nutrition—as well as a comprehensive communication strategy aimed at inclusion of children with disabilities.

-This 12-month evaluation activity is gathering information to understand strengths, weaknesses, opportunities, innovations and good practices in order to improve and sharpen further initiatives to ensure equity-based inclusive service provision for children with disabilities.
-The evaluation will derive lessons learned from the experience and existing evidence and ultimately inform UNICEF’s future programming that targets children with disabilities and their families at all levels.
+This 12-month evaluation activity gathered information to understand strengths, weaknesses, opportunities, innovations and good practices in order to improve and sharpen further initiatives to ensure equity-based inclusive service provision for children with disabilities.
+The evaluation derived lessons learned from the experience and existing evidence to inform UNICEF’s future programming that targets children with disabilities and their families at all levels.

 - Comprehensive portfolio and desk review of UNICEF intervention for children with disabilities from 2016 to 2020, including a review of research studies, government strategies and policy documents, and secondary source data.

 - Producing detailed evaluation reports identifying strengths and areas of opportunity related to UNICEF’s portfolio for children with disabilities.

 - Country-level fieldwork in collaboration with IDP’s local research team.

 - Using evaluation methodologies that include key informant interviews and focus group discussions with relevant stakeholders, UNICEF staff, national and subnational government stakeholders, and programme beneficiaries.